Psychophysiological insomnia: How worrying becomes a cycle

 A person that struggles with psychophysiological insomnia will have a tendency to worry about their sleep and how a lack of sleep will affect their day.
-Over time this becomes a vicious cycle, causing a heightened state of arousal which again causes difficulty initiating and maintaining sleep.
-In other words, worrying about sleep prevents them from sleeping.
+Over time this becomes a vicious cycle, causing a heightened state of arousal which continues to cause difficulty initiating and maintaining sleep.
+In other words, worrying about sleep interferes with their sleep.
 Each sleepless night only makes the situation worse.

 The Two Types of Insomnia

-Primary insomnia might not be linked to physical disease or medication, but various factors still bring it on.
+Primary insomnia might not be linked to physical disease or medication, but various factors still influence the onset.
 Many of these factors have a psychophysiological origin and are rooted in anxiety about the consequences of sleeplessness.
-In other words, fear of not being able to sleep frequently drives primary insomnia.
+In other words, fear of not being able to sleep frequently perpetuates primary insomnia.

 How do I know if I am suffering from psychophysiological insomnia?